dabamos/openadms-node/docs/README.md

 $ python3 -m pip install -U -r requirements.txt
 ```

-Then, build the documentation:
+Then, build the HTML files:
 ```
 $ sphinx-apidoc -f -e -T -o docs/source ../
 $ gmake html
 ```

-You will find the documentation in `./_build/html/`.
+You will find the compiled documentation in `./_build/html/`.

 ## Licence
 The documentation is licenced under the [Creative Commons Attribution-ShareAlike